-The goal of this proposal is to explore the potential of using generative AI agents to enable self-training for new employees, particularly in sectors where skill gaps are widening due to technological advancements.
-By utilizing AI-driven agents that can personalize learning experiences and provide real-time guidance, organizations can streamline the onboarding and foster continuous development.
+The goal of this proposal is to explore the potential of using generative AI agents to enable self-training for new employees, particularly in sectors where skill gaps are technological widening due to AI-driven advancements.
+Bv utilizing agents that can personalize learning experiences and provide real-time guidance. organizations can streamline the onboarding and foster continuous process skill development.
 Figure 3 proposes actions needed to prepare future labor force by training labor force while figure 4 shows what steps companies need to take.
-Generative AI agents serve can interactive trainers that guide individuals through various tasks, answer questions, and provide feedback on their performance.
+Generative AI agents can serve as interactive trainers that guide individuals through various tasks, answer questions, and provide feedback on their performance.
 These AI agents will leverage natural language processing and machine learning to understand the unique learning needs of each individual, adapting the training content based on their progress and areas for improvement.
 As a result, employees can learn at their own pace, receive instant feedback, and engage in practical exercises that mimic real-world situations, all without needing direct supervision from human instructors.